-The countdown until the beginning of the merriest season of the year has started.
-All I want for Christmas is You is slowly making its way on top of my playlist.
-As I’m writing this I’m dreaming of hot chocolate, wrapping and (especially) unwrapping gifts, matching Christmas pajamas, and discovering Christmas interactive posts on social media.
-Yes, I’m that much of a geek.
+The countdown until the merriest season of the year has started.
+All I want for Christmas is You is slowly making its way to the top of my playlist.
+As I’m writing this, I’m dreaming of hot chocolate, wrapping and (especially) unwrapping gifts, matching Christmas pajamas, and discovering Christmas interactive posts on social media.
+Yes, I’m 100% that marketer.

 ‘Tis the season to get all the jolliness and put it into some Christmas interactive posts to shape up social media content.
-No marketer wants to end up being the Grinch of holiday campaigns on social media.
+No marketer wants to be the Grinch of holiday campaigns on social media.
 And neither do you.
-Well, you are reading this, so I think it’s a fair assumption to make.

 If you didn’t plan your social media campaign during the summer (yes, some people actually do that), this article will list the most popular and helpful insights to help you create those Christmas interactive posts and become viral.
 So let’s get to it.

 1. First things first: set the right goals to create the best Christmas social media posts

 Before getting in the festive spirit with this year’s Christmas theme, consider your goals and objectives.
 Know what you’re aiming for with your campaigns this festive season.
 Your goals could be to:

 - increase customer satisfaction rates

 - convert prospects into leads

 “Once you have set your goals, planning a social media campaign including Christmas interactive posts will be a piece of cake.
 The next step is to understand your customers.
 Figure out what the trend is and what they are expecting to see.
 Study these facts and draft a plan accordingly.”